RaisinTen/fs-make/README.md

 ## Try it out

-1. Create a file describing the structure of your file system.
+1. Create a file describing the structure of your folder.
-2. Use `fs-make` to make the script that generates the file system like this:
+2. Use `fs-make` to build the script:
     ```sh
     $ fs-make <description-file-name> <script-file-name>
     ```
-3. Run the script to generate the file system:
+3. Run the script to generate the folder structure:
     ```sh
     $ . <script-file-name>
     ```
-4. To view the structure of the generated file system:
+4. To view it:
     ```sh
     $ tree -a <directory-name>
     ```